 • If your baby will need that breast milk the next day (or within the next 3 days), put it in the refrigerator.
 Otherwise, it should go in the freezer.

-• Continue breastfeeding your baby throughout the course of the evening whenever she’s hungry.
+• Continue breastfeeding your baby throughout the evening whenever she’s hungry.

 What's A Good Schedule For Pumping At Work?